stat-lab/MOPline/README.md

 make_merge_SV_vcf_script.pl -t <algorithm list, comma-separated> -tc <tool-config file> -p <prefix name of output script>
 ```
 (use -h for detailed explanation)
 If the -tc option is not specified in the above command, the tool configuration file (Data/SVtool_pairs_config.txt) is automatically selected.
 This file specifies the favorable pairs of tools and minimum RSSs of overlap call selection for each of 14 algorithms we have chosen.
 If additional algorithms are used, the SVtool_pairs_config.txt file can be modified to specify the preferred pairs minimum RSSs for each newly added algorithm for each SV type and size range.
 The above script generates ${out_prefix}.merge_sv_vcf.pl.
+The created script must be placed in the MOPline scripts directory or set the MOPline installation path in the MOPLINE_DIR environment variable.

 To run Step-1 using a user-created merge script:
 ```
+chmod 700 ${out_prefix}.merge_sv_vcf.pl
 mopline merge_custom -ms <the path of user-created merge script: *.merge_sv_vcf.pl> -s <sample-list-file or a sample name> -rl <read length>
 ```